ShawnHymel/ei-keyword-spotting/README.md

     "../../Python/datasets/custom_keywords"
 ```

-Enter to `python dataset-curation.py -h` for information on the parameters.
+If you need help, enter `python dataset-curation.py -h` for information on the parameters.

 When the script is finished, head to [Edge Impulse](https://edgeimpulse.com), log in, and open your project.
 Click on **Data Acquisition** and click on the **upload button**.